 At the Generalist Engineer meetup on March 15, Nadav Har’El will talk about writing modern server applications, or how we made Cassandra ten times faster and lived to tell about it.
 The event will take place from 6PM-8PM at Singtel, Rothschild Blvd 3, 17th floor, Tel Aviv-Yafo.

 Nadav is a “Generalist Engineer” with a diverse 20-year programming career.
 In the past, he worked on high-performance scientific computing, networking software, information retrieval and data mining, Hebrew language processing, and x86 virtualization.
-More recently Nadav was part of a small team writing a new operating system for virtual machines (OSv), and today he is working on the Seastar C++ framework and on Scylla.
+More recently Nadav was part of a small team writing a new operating system for virtual machines (OSv), and today he is working on the Seastar C++ framework and on ScyllaDB.

 How multi-core is changing application design